lnricaud/SillySeasonFantasyLeague/README.md

 2. Redirects to team page

 **teams#show**
-1. Checks if user logged in, if now redirects to login/signup page If logged in: 2. @league, @users created for view
+1. Checks if user logged in, if no redirects to login/signup page If logged in: 2. @league, @users created for view
 3. Checks if user has chosen a team name, if not redirects to ./app/views/teams/tname.html.erb ./app/views/**teams/tname.html.erb**